mshoaibshafi/f5-networks-bigip-migrate-configuration/README.md

 ### f5-networks-bigip-migrate-configuration

-	There are severals (may be) easier ways to migrate bigip configuration from one unit to another, but i chose to use python, f5-sdk and asible to accomplish this task.
+	There are severals (may be) easier ways to migrate bigip configuration from one unit to another, but i chose to use python, f5-sdk and ansible to accomplish this task.

 ### Executive Summary
-	If you want to migrate BigIP configurations from one unit to a second unit then this repo will help you out.
+	If you want to migrate BigIP configurations from one unit to a another(new) unit then this repo will help you out.
-	It is design in a way to transfer different bigip components ( monitors, pools, virtuals, data groups, users etc.) using independent fuctions
+	It is design in a way to transfer different bigip components ( monitors, pools, virtuals, data groups, users etc.) using independent python functions

 ### Environment
 	1. f5-sdk : 3.0.14